 I don't want this post to read as a victory lap.
 This story is early.
 A few things have to still be earned before the pattern is durable.

 Replicability.
-One enterprise self-close is a promising datapoint.
+One self-served enterprise build is a promising datapoint.
 Ten would be a trend.
 A hundred would be a category.
 We have to earn each of those.

 Retention at scale.
-This build is two months in.
-The real test is whether the Service Pro Dashboard is still running, reliably, a year from now.
+The real test is whether a build like this is still running, reliably, a year from now.
 We have to keep the infrastructure humming.

 Support density for non-engineers.
 When a build has an issue, the operator has to be able to diagnose it without calling an engineer.
 Our documentation, error messages, and debugging tools have to be good enough for experienced operators to self-resolve.
-We have made progress here — largely thanks to another power user who authored our debugging framework — but there is more to do.
+We have made progress here, but there is more to do.

 These are the honest gaps.
 They do not diminish the story.
 They contextualize it.